saismrutiranjan18/saismrutiranjan18/README.md

 <div align="center">Full Stack Developer · Open to work · Learning AI integrations</div>

+## Who am I

+I'm Sai Smruti.
+I enjoy building things, experimenting with ideas, and sharing what I learn.
+Most of my time is spent turning concepts into projects and solving problems through technology — trying to build things that can make life a little better, for others and for myself.

 #### You can leave me a message via [GitHub Discussion](https://github.com/saismrutiranjan18/saismrutiranjan18/discussions)

 ---